[German: Wie kommt man vom Flughafen Wien in die Stadt]

 The CAT is the fast dedicated express airport train that travels direct to the central Wien Mitte station, which connects with the U3 and U4 subway lines for onward journeys within Vienna.

-A display board gives departure times for all trains leaving the airport for Vienna and elsewhere.
+Display boards give departure times for all trains leaving the airport for Vienna and elsewhere.
+All three train services are on broadly 30 minute intervals through the day.

-The CAT is faster and much more comfortable and spacious than the S7, but costs more.
-For more details on the differences, stops in Vienna etc., see the article on getting to the airport.
+For more details on the differences between services, S7 stops in Vienna etc., see the article on getting to the airport.

 Option 3: Buses